meganz/sdk/bindings/doc/java/sphinx/source/gettingstarted.rst

 Sessions
 ^^^^^^^^

 To access MEGA services using the MEGA SDK a session needs to be started by completing a successful log-in.
 To start this process, an object of the ``MegaApiJava`` class needs to be instantiated specifying an appKey and, preferably, a local path as a String to use for node cache.
+Local node caching enhances security as it prevents the account password from being stored by the application.

 .. code:: java